amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 ### 6 - Presign and Print the shipment label

 After the label extraction is done, the shipping label is decompressed and decoded for printing.

+#### Step-by-step:
+1. **S3 client and object are set up:** Prepare the S3 bucket details and the S3 client.
+2. **Get the label content:** Get the label content returned from the previous step.
+3. **Decode the label content** The label content returned by the api is decoded.
+4. **Store to S3:** The decoded label is stored to S3.
+5. **Pre-sign:** A pre-signed URL is generated on the label object on S3.

 **Java**